chrisacheson/liquidbot/README.md

 ---------------

 1. Create a [Testnet BitMEX Account](https://testnet.bitmex.com) and [deposit some TBTC](https://testnet.bitmex.com/app/deposit).
-1. Get dependencies: `python setup.py install`
+2. Install: `pip install bitmex-market-maker`
+3. Create a marketmaker project: run `marketmaker setup`
-    * This will create a `settings.py` file at the root.
-Modify this file to tune parameters.
+    * This will create `settings.py` and `market_maker/` in the working directory.
-    * Alternatively, if you use `virtualenv`, create a venv and run `pip install -r requirements.txt`.
+    * Modify `settings.py` to tune parameters.
-1. Edit settings.py to add your [BitMEX API Key and Secret](https://testnet.bitmex.com/app/apiKeys) and change bot parameters.
+4. Edit settings.py to add your [BitMEX API Key and Secret](https://testnet.bitmex.com/app/apiKeys) and change bot parameters.
     * Note that user/password authentication is not supported.
     * Run with DRY_RUN=True to test cost and spread.
-1. Run it: `./marketmaker [symbol]`
+5. Run it: `marketmaker [symbol]`
-1. Satisfied with your bot's performance?
+6. Satisfied with your bot's performance?
 Create a [live API Key](https://www.bitmex.com/app/apiKeys) for your BitMEX account, set the `BASE_URL` and start trading!

 Operation Overview